inourbubble2/react-redux-todolist/README.md

-#Todolist
+# Todolist
-To-do List app made through react and redux
+## To-do List app made through react and redux
+This project was published at https://inourbubble2.github.io/react-redux-todolist/